Main field(s) of study and in-depth level:

 The Faculty Board of Science and Technology

 120 credits including (1) 60 credits in biology and 30 credits in chemistry or 30 credits in earth science, or (2) 90 credits in biology.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 The course focuses on comparative sequence analyses and public databases.
-After the course, the student shall be able to
+On completion of the course, the student should be able to:

 identify and choose appropriate public databases to solve a given biological problem

-outline the process from sequence data to an annotated genome and explain the different techniques
+outline the process from sequence data to an annotated genome and explain the principles behind the different steps

 choose and apply (for the problem area) existing software on given biological problems

 The course covers basic bioinformatics with focus on microbial genomic sequencing data and contains the following parts and aspects:

 Next generation sequencing revolution.
 Examples of big sequencing projects.
 Storing and organising biological data.
 Public bioinformatic databases, their design and search tools.